 To clean up the Remote Network Agent you installed:

 You may want to keep the installed Remote Network Agent to use when working through other guides.

 - View the manifests and deployment config files for this quickstart.

 potato-factsweb app code for security reasons, you can view the app code in the public repo.
 This repo only contains the app code.
 It does not contain any deployment config files or GitHub Actions for this quickstart.

-- Deploy Your Own App
+- Deploy Your Own App to Kubernetes

 - Use Armory's GitHub Action to Deploy Your App Using CD-as-a-Service

 - Configure a Blue/Green Deployment Strategy

 Sorry to hear that.
 Please tell us how we can improve.